Boards and Commissions

 State Investment Commission

-As Vice Chairman of the State Investment Commission, Treasurer Ball monitors the state's investments of more than $3 billion so that state government receives the best possible return.
+As Chair of the State Investment Commission, Treasurer Ball monitors the state's investments of more than $3 billion so that state government receives the best possible return.
 The State Investment Commission is charged with the oversight of Kentucky's investment programs.
 The state's investments fall into four primary categories:

 - The Short-term pool that consists primarily of general fund cash balances and provides liquidity for the remaining investment pools;